https://draft.blogger.com/blog/post/edit/3265998875528797637/5529721174276767634

 Simplified interpretation:

-Altin (the fig) has been mentioned only once in the current Surah, but alzayituon (the olive) was mentioned seven times in the Holy Quran, and it was mentioned explicitly and implicitly, where Allah Almighty says in Surat Almu'minuon Aya (20): "And a tree that springs forth from Sainai Tour, which produces oil, and a relish (food) for those who eat".
+The fig (Altin) has been mentioned only once in the current Surah, but the olive (alzayitun) has been mentioned seven times in the Holy Quran, and it was mentioned explicitly and implicitly, as Allah Almighty says in Surat Almu'minun Aya (20) {And a tree that comes out from the Tur of Sinai which produces oil and food for those who eat.

-Allah has mentioned the tree of olive that grows from Altour mount in Sinai in Surat Almu'minuon when he was talking about His perfection of creation of man as in the current Surah, where He described the steps of creation of man in Surat Almu'minuon Ayat (12-14), and He concluded the fourteenth verse by saying: "So blessed is Allah, the best of creators".
+Allah has mentioned the tree of olive that grows from the Tur mount in Sinai in Surat Almu'minun when He is talking about His perfection of creation of man as in the current Surah, as He described the steps of creation of man in Surat Almu'minun Ayat (12-14), and He concluded the fourteenth verse by saying {So blessed is Allah, the Best of the Creators}.
 And this is equivalent to the fourth verse of the current Surah "We have created man in the best composition".

-It becomes clear that Allah has linked between His favor upon man and the perfection of his creation in the two Surahs, as He also has mentioned in Surat Almu'mimuon Aya (19) "Wherein is much fruit for you, and whereof you eat".
+It has become clear that Allah has linked between His favor upon man and the perfection of His creation in the two Surahs, as He also has mentioned in Surat Almu'minun Aya (19) {For you in it are many fruits, and from them you eat}.
 The fruit came in general of which the fig is one of them.

-But some commentators have gone beyond the original sense of the first three verses and said that it refers to three location, in each of them Allah sent a Prophet; the first is the locality of Fig and olive which is Bait Almaqdis (Palestine) in which Allah sent Juses (Issa), The second is Altour mount in Sainai in which Allah spoke to Musa Bin Imran, and the third is Mecca which is the secure city, and it is the city in which Muhammad (PBUH) was sent.
+But some commentators have gone beyond the original sense of the first three verses and said that they refer to three location, in each of them Allah sent a Prophet; the first is the locality of Fig and olive which is Bait Almaqdis (Palestine) in which Allah sent the Prophet Juses, The second is the Tur mount of Sainai in which Allah spoke to the Prophet Moses, and the third is Mecca which is the secure city, and it is the city in which the Prophet Muhammad (PBUH) was sent.

-But as for those who believed and did righteous deeds, then for them is a never ending reward Aya (6), and this verse was also mentioned after Allah has talked about the disbelievers in Surat Alinshiqaq Aya (24) and said: "so give them the tidings of a painful punishment", and then He says int the next verse: "Except for those who believe and do righteous deeds, for them is a never ending reward".
+But as for those who believed and did righteous deeds, then for them is a never ending reward Aya (6), and this verse was also mentioned after Allah has talked about the disbelievers in Surat Alinshiqaq Aya (24) saying {So give them the tidings of a painful torment}, then Allah says in the next verse {Except those who believe and do righteous deeds, for them is a reward uninterrupted}.

-After Allah mentioned His bounty upon man, and clarified the fate of the believers, and the infidels in the Hereafter, He asks man in the last two verses and says: what make you then deny the judgment, Is not Allah the Most Judge of the Judges?.
+After Allah mentioned His bounty upon man, and clarified the fate of the believers, and the infidels in the Hereafter, He asks man in the last two verses and says: what can make you to deny the judgment, Is not Allah the Most Judge of the Judges?, assuredly, Allah is the Most Judge of the Judges, and He is not unjust to the servant as He has stated in Aya (46) of Surat Fussilat {Whoever does righteousness, then it is for himself, and whoever does evil, then it is against it, and Your Lord is not unjust to the servants}.

 No one Knows its interpretation except Allah